 - Don't become isolated.
 Try to participate in social activities, and get together with family or friends regularly.
 Support groups for people with depression can help you connect to others facing similar challenges and share experiences.

 - Learn ways to relax and manage your stress.
-Examples include meditation, progressive muscle relaxation, guided imagery, yoga and tai chi.
+Examples include meditation, progressive muscle relaxation, yoga and tai chi.

 - Structure your time.
 Plan your day.
 You may find it helps to make a list of daily tasks, use sticky notes as reminders or use a planner to stay organized.